avery592/avery592/README.md

 like myself.

 # Tips/Donations
-If you like what I do, you can <a href="monero:47averyEStBZhvddZqJPVPRXC9NRxT56vXwpRxSXHLrf6r4WDJdnGCbFPnqgn1noQmfLhZfgcWZiqWbgwjWoFkCLBtkq2iB?recipient_name=Avery">send Monero</a> to the following address:
+If you like what I do, you can send Monero to the following address:
 `47averyEStBZhvddZqJPVPRXC9NRxT56vXwpRxSXHLrf6r4WDJdnGCbFPnqgn1noQmfLhZfgcWZiqWbgwjWoFkCLBtkq2iB`.

 [0]: https://www.agwa.name/blog/post/ssh_signatures